 - Seven population: One rainbow shell or a rice pudding

-You want to add a fish pond for them because they have the chance to produce squid ink.
-The more population you have in the pond, the higher chance you have of the squid ink spawning.
-If you have 10 Midnight Squid swimming around in your pond, you have the opportunity for two squid ink to drop at the same time.
+Midnight Squid are desirable because they can produce squid ink.
+The more population you have in the pond, the higher chance of gaining squid ink.
+When you have 10 Midnight Squid in your pond, you can drop two squid ink simultaneously.
 You can use squid ink for clothing dye, tailoring, and to create a seafoam pudding.

 These are the potential quests for the Midnight Squid that show up every three days to increase their population:

-- Three population: Three coral or 2 sea urchin
+- Three population: Three coral or two sea urchins

 - Five population: Two sardine

 - Eight population: An ocean stone